Characterizing a vertex-transitive graph by a large ball: Large-scale simple connectedness and LG-rigidity

-\begin{lem} Let $\phi:X\to Y$ be a covering map from a graph $X$ to a $k$-simply connected graph $Y$.
-If $\phi$ is injective in restriction to balls of radius $[k/2]+1$, then it is an isomorphism. \end{lem} \begin{proof} The assumption on the injectivity radius implies that $\phi$ induces a covering map $\tilde{\phi}: P_k(X)\to P_k(Y)$.
-The conclusion follows from the fact that, $P_k(Y)$ being simply connected, $\tilde{\phi}$ must be a homeomorphism. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:characterizationrigidbis}] We shall only prove the first statement, the other two being very similar.
-Let us assume first that $X$ is $R$-LC rigid for $R\geq [k/2]+1$, and let $Y$ be $k$-simply connected and $R$-locally $X$.
-Then $Y$ is covered by $X$, and it follows from Lemma \ref{lem:scSameScale} that this covering map is an isomorphism.
+\begin{proof}[Proof of Proposition \ref{prop:characterizationrigidbis}] We shall only prove the first statement, the two other ones being very similar.
+Let us assume first that $X$ is $R$-LG rigid for $R\geq k/2$, and let $Y$ be $k$-simply connected and $R$-locally $X$.
+Then $Y$ is covered by $X$, and it follows from Proposition \ref{prop:equivalence_of_lssc} that this covering map is an isometry.
 This proves the first implication.

 Let us turn to the (more subtle) converse implication.
 Assume that $X$ is $k$-simply connected, and that there exists $R$ such that the following holds: every $k$-simply connected graph which is $R$-locally $X$ is isometric to it.
 Let $R_1=R$, and let $R_2$ as in Lemma \ref{lem:covering_injective}.
 If $Y$ is $R_2$-locally $X$, then its $k$-universal cover is $R$-locally $X$, and hence is isometric to $X$.
 This gives a covering $X \to Y$ and concludes the proof. \end{proof}